sadscv/JournalReading/articles/2022Summer/【D798-799】New_frontiers_in_neuroscience.md

 For example, in one 2017 study, Hasson and his colleagues suggested different interpretations of a short story to two groups of participants and used neuroimaging to understand how each interpretation affected their brain activity as they listened to the story.
 Listeners’ brain activity aligned depending on the context they received before the story, suggesting that information from news sources can shape people’s beliefs and essentially result in groupthink (Psychological Science, Vol. 28, No. 3, 2017).
 “If one line is enough to make you similar to other people, imagine how what you are listening to all day does,” Hasson said.

 > 以下是上段所述实验简介
  >
+> Subjects listened to an adapted version of the J. D. Salinger short story “Pretty Mouth and Green My Eyes.”
+The adapted version was shorter than the original and included some sentences that were not present in the original text.
+It was read by a professional actor and ran 11 min, 32 s.
+The story was preceded by 18 s of neutral music and 3 s of silence, and it was followed by an additional 15 s of silence.
+These music and silence periods were discarded from all analyses.
+The story is about a phone conversation between two friends, Arthur and Lee.
+Arthur has returned home after a party after losing track of his wife, Joanie.
+He is calling Lee to share his concerns over her whereabouts.
+Lee is at home, and a woman is lying on the bed next to him.
+The woman’s identity is ambiguous—she may or may not be Joanie, Arthur’s wife.
+To disambiguate the story, we provided subjects with two different brief introductions (contexts) pointing toward two different interpretations.
+In the cheating condition, the context specified that Arthur’s wife is cheating on him with Lee (sentences that differed between the two conditions are printed in italics):
+ >
+> It is late at night and the phone is ringing.
+On one end of the line is Arthur; Arthur just came home from a party.
+He left the party without finding his wife, Joanie.
+As always, Joanie was flirting with everybody at the party.
+Arthur is very upset.
+On the other end is Lee, Arthur’s friend.
+He is at home with Joanie, Arthur’s wife.
+Lee and Joanie have just returned from the same party.
+They have been having an affair for over a year now.
+They are thinking about the excuse Lee will use to calm Arthur this time.
+ >
+> The paranoia context specified that Arthur is paranoid and that his wife is not cheating on him:
+ >
+> It is late at night and the phone is ringing.
+On one end of the line is Arthur; Arthur just came home from a party.
+He left the party without finding his wife, Joanie.
+As always, Arthur is paranoid, worrying that she might be having an affair, which is not true.
+On the other end is Lee, Arthur’s friend.
+He is at home with his girlfriend, Rose.
+Lee and Rose have just returned from the same party, and are desperate to go to sleep.
+They do not know anything about Joanie’s whereabouts, and are tired of dealing with Arthur’s overreactions.
+ >
+> The two contexts were intended to affect the interpretation of the characters’ beliefs and emotions throughout the story.
+Story comprehension and the effect of context on story interpretation were assessed using a questionnaire at the conclusion of the experiment
+ >
 > Day 798截止处 （暂定）
  >